codeworth-gh/PSPS/README.md

 ### More
 * *Localization support* Using standard Play localization.
-* *Separate front-end and back-office JS Routers* for better security (sure, it's security by obscurity, but it helps).
+* *Separate front-end and back-office JS Routers* for better security.
 * *Convenience methods for template rendering* in `views.Helpers`.
 * Template for social media page metadata